jadedjeff/qbittorrent-series-optimizer/README.txt

 default Password:adminadmin
 ******YOU CAN CHANGE THE DEFAULT USERNAME AND PASSWORD BUT NEED TO UPDATE IT IN THE .PY FILE AS WELL****** Click Apply or OK to save the changes.

+This script will also remove torrents once they have finished downloading without removing the files It will also shut down Qbittorrent and itself if there is no user input after all torrents are completed and removed (not the files)

+you need python installed you can download at https://www.python.org/downloads/ (if on windows use the microsoft store) then use the following to install the neccesary dependencies

 Install the qbittorrent-api Python library:
-Open your command prompt or terminal.
-Use pip to install the library
+Open your command prompt or terminal. pip to install the library

         pip install qbittorrent-api
-This command installs the necessary dependencies, including urllib3, requests, and attrdict Install the psutil python library: use pip install psutil
+This command installs the necessary dependencies, including urllib3, requests, and attrdict Install the psutil python library: pip install psutil

 and obviously you need python installed you can download at https://www.python.org/downloads/